ayghon/react-native-template/README.md

 - [React Hooks Form](https://react-hook-form.com/)
 - [Yup](https://github.com/jquense/yup)

-- make some of the libs optional
+# TODO

+- create folder structure
 - choose to either have a simple app demonstrating all libs or an empty project
-- Align `@react-navigation/drawers` and `react-native-gesture-handler` versions,
+- align `@react-navigation/drawers` and `react-native-gesture-handler` versions,
   we use the latest for the second one.
 This only displays a warning.
+- fix template husky hooks firing after project's hooks

 > [Create your own template](https://github.com/react-native-community/cli/blob/master/docs/init.md#creating-custom-template)